Become part of the Aqualon Builders Guild! Support this world, participate in Writing challenges, and earn awesome rewards!

 The party is Looking for Players

 This sizable portion of the Great Land lies on the southern hemisphere of Aqualon, fairly, but not quite centered between the Eastern Walls of Weltenend and the Western Walls of Weltenend.
-To the east lies the Yamato Kingdom, to the west not much save for the great city of Altonar.
+To the east lies the Yamato Kingdom, to the west lay the great city of Altonar, the Golden Sands, and the Lake of Glazglubin.
 To the South lie the Saltplains, the Yellow Sands, and the Red Sands, to the North lie parts of the High North.
 To the five corners of the land lie the cities of Arda, Aerialis, Aquaris, Lumina Aka and Fulgrath.
 Smack in the middle between them stands the Tower of Five, where the Keepers of the Elements rule over and protect the Middle Lands and whatever lands that have sworn fealty to them.
 Each one of the five Keepers is responsible for one of the cities, though depending on who is Keeper at the moment, the form of government in the cities may change or even differ entirely from one another.